 Elements of this software are based on Landsat 8 data using a feature extraction technique.
 The decision tree applied to this model is based primarily on local spectral and physical properties of the Central Kalimantan region of Indonesia and may not accurately apply to palm oil plantations in other regions.
 This software also includes elements located within the DEVELOP National Program’s module “dnppy” and will need to be downloaded and installed in order to function properly.

 Testing:

-The software has been repetitively tested, compared, and validated to known locations of palm oil plantations to ensure accuracy.
+The software has been iteratively tested, compared, and validated to known locations of palm oil plantations to ensure accuracy.